linostar/pypi-JSOV/JSOV/README.md

-# pypi-JSOV
+# JSOV
-Pypi package for JSON visualization based on JSOV or custom templates.
+This package allows for JSON visualization in HTML/CSS based on JSOV templates.

 **JSOV** stands for Javascript Object Visualization.